Uniform estimates for the canonical solution to the $\bar\partial$-equation on product domains: Derivatives of one dimensional canonical solution kernel

 when $\epsilon_0 = 4^{-1} {|z_0-w|}$, the first part of \eqref{Gd} gives the desired estimate

 Since $z_0$ is arbitrary, the proof is complete.

 \end{proof}

 Recall that the Bergman kernel $K$ is associated with a derivative of the canonical solution kernel $S$ in terms of (\ref{LtoK}).
-As a consequence of this and Proposition \ref{kkd}, we have an estimate of $K$ as follows. \begin{cor} Under the same assumptions as in Proposition \ref{|L|}, it holds that
+As a consequence of this and Proposition \ref{kkd}, we have an estimate of $K$ as follows.